What Is Wind Energy? What Is Wind Energy? What Is Wind Energy?

 The generator sends the electricity through transmission lines to the power grid, bringing electricity to homes and businesses.

 Though simple-looking against the sky, wind turbines have very advanced features to maintain safety and efficiency.
 The turbine’s anemometer continuously measures wind speed and transmits the data to the turbine’s controller, which keeps the rotor at a safe speed of 55 mph or less.
-And a brake in the turbine can stop the rotor electrically, mechanically or hydraulically in emergencies.
+A brake in the turbine can stop the rotor electrically, mechanically or hydraulically in emergencies.

 Types of wind turbines: